TheLandfill/cpp_cli/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Goals
 1. Make Windows specific compilation.
     1. ~~Make sure that symlinks work on Windows.~~
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
 1. Fix response to nonexistant flags.
+Right now, it just crashes the program with a seg fault.
+I can either make it ignore them or treat them as non-options.
+1. ~~Add support for repeated single flags, such as `-vvvv` meaning level four verboseness.~~
 1. Add helpful error messages.
     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
     2. Other examples will come up whenever I encounter more errors.
-1. Add feature to stack
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.
 1. Clean up the test program, specifically by moving all the comments to better locations.